The Jiao group

 Outlined below are four key research directions currently driving our efforts.

-Non-fossil-based chemical and food production, utilizing resources such as CO2 and H2O, is critical for advancing sustainable and eco-friendly chemical and agricultural sectors.
-Harnessing solar energy on a terawatt scale through artificial photosynthesis is a highly promising approach in this regard.
-In our laboratory, we investigate innovative chemistry and cutting-edge nanostructured catalysts for two essential half-reactions: water oxidation and CO2 reduction.
+Non-fossil-based chemical and food production, utilizing resources such as CO2 and H2O, is critical for advancing sustainable and eco-friendly chemical sector.
+In our laboratory, we investigate innovative chemistry and cutting-edge catalysts for two essential half-reactions: water oxidation and CO2 reduction.
 Our ultimate objective is to integrate both reactions within a fully operational device, enabling the cost-effective and efficient production of green chemicals.
-In collaboration with experts across various disciplines, we are also devising hybrid strategies to overcome technical challenges unaddressable by traditional electrocatalysis methods.
+In collaboration with experts across various disciplines, we are able to overcome technical challenges unaddressable by traditional methods.

 Process and reactor design for electrochemical systems